 A radio transmitter concealed inside a humble Marlboro cigarette pack and a tiny receiver placed inside a roulette ball translated as a loss of five million francs in just one week for the Casino Deauville in France.

 The clever scam was orchestrated in 1973 by a roulette dealer, his sister and his brother-in-law.
-The gorgeous sister was in charge of pressing the button on the cigarette pack as the ball was spinning and the brother-in-law would place the bets.
-The owners of the casino couldn’t figure out what was happening until the dealer’s sister became the object of desire of one of the casino’s owners.
+The gorgeous sister was in charge of pressing the button on the cigarette pack as the ball was spinning.
+Then the brother-in-law would place the bets.
+The owners of the casino couldn’t figure out what was happening.
+Until the dealer’s sister became the object of desire of one of the casino’s owners.

 The Ivy League Scammers